MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/account.md

 If the value is *True*, then the MSCLKID auto tagging feature is enabled.
 Otherwise the MSCLKID auto tagging feature is not enabled.

 > [!IMPORTANT]
-> Every time you add or update a new [DurationGoal](../campaign-management-service/durationgoal.md), [EventGoal](../campaign-management-service/eventgoal.md), [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md), [PagesViewedPerVisitGoal](../campaign-management-service/pagesviewedpervisitgoal.md) or [UrlGoal](../campaign-management-service/urlgoal.md) via either the Bing Ads web application or Campaign Management API, the *MSCLKID Auto Tagging Enabled* field is set to *True* automatically.
-For more information, see [Tracking offline conversions](https://help.bingads.microsoft.com/#apex/3/en/56852/2).
+> Every time you add or update a new [DurationGoal](../campaign-management-service/durationgoal.md), [EventGoal](../campaign-management-service/eventgoal.md), [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md), [PagesViewedPerVisitGoal](../campaign-management-service/pagesviewedpervisitgoal.md) or [UrlGoal](../campaign-management-service/urlgoal.md) via either the Microsoft Advertising web application or Campaign Management API, the *MSCLKID Auto Tagging Enabled* field is set to *True* automatically.
+For more information, see [Tracking offline conversions](https://help.ads.microsoft.com/#apex/3/en/56852/2).

 **Add:** Optional
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.